scottyphillips/echonetlite_homeassistant/README.md

 Many other products will work using this custom-component, but they must correctly support the 'ECHONET lite' protocol.
 The author cannot assist with enabling ECHONET Lite for other vendor products.

-## Installation - if previously installed versions prior to 3.0.1 (mitsubishi component)
+## Installation - HACS
-1. Delete 'mitsubishi' from your 'custom_components' directory
+1. Look up ECHONETLite in integrations
-2. Remove references to 'mitsubishi' from 'configuration.yaml'
+2. Click 'install'

 ## Installation - Home Assistant
 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).